 I do hope you understand.

 What a great question!
 Blue Willow, despite being a whole ocean and different time zone away from me, is essentially my “home” bookshop now.
-What this means in practical terms for readers is they are the first port of call if you want preorder goodies.
+What this means in practical terms for readers is they are the first port of call if you want preorder goodies and/or signed bookplates.
 A special page has even been set up on their website with all the relevant information.
 Needless to say I’m thrilled to be working with Blue Willow in perpetuity—or until they get sick of me!

 Yes!
 At this point Blue Willow bookshop is basically my “home” store, so if you want to secure preorder goodies (even before they’re announced) you should definitely preorder from them.
 The only way goodies will not be available is if my publisher doesn’t do them or if the book is published by Montlake (like the Something Something series) who are owned by Amazon and will therefore want the bulk of preorders to be on, um, Amazon.